MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-server-ps/sharepoint-server/Set-SPWebApplication.md

 ```

 ### -ServiceApplicationProxyGroup
-Specifies a custom service application proxy group for the Web application to use.
+Specifies a custom service application proxy group for the web application to use.
-The Web application will use the proxies in this proxy group to connect to service applications.
+The web application will use the proxies in this proxy group to connect to service applications.
 If this parameter is not specified, the farm's default proxy group is used.

 ```yaml